ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/containment-checking.md

 to learn how the :material-github:
 [GatorGrade](https://github.com/GatorEducator/gatorgrade) program runs
 :material-github: [GatorGrader](https://github.com/GatorEducator/gatorgrader) to
 automatically check your program and technical writing.
-In addition to running all of the tasks
+Please note that this project is not accompanied by any automated test cases!
+Can you implement some tests to confirm that the containment checking works correctly?

 ???+ note